 There are clear differences between us and other global law firms.

 At Slaughter and May we train each of our lawyers to be a multi-specialist equipped to advise on a broad range of legal matters, which at other firms would be handled by a number of different lawyers.
 We think that by broadening your training and experience, you will be a better lawyer.
 We have built a reputation for delivering innovative solutions to difficult problems.
 This reputation has been earned because each of our lawyers advises on broad legal areas, combining experience gained on one type of transaction to solve problems in another.
 In this way, our lawyers have a varied and interesting workload and ample opportunities to develop close relationships with clients.

-Nearly all of our work has an international element and we have offices in London, Brussels, Hong Kong and Beijing.
+Much of our work has an international element and in 2019 we worked with over 225 law firms in more than 80 jurisdictions.
+We have offices in London, Brussels, Hong Kong and Beijing.
 In other jurisdictions we prefer to remain agile by leading unified, hand-picked teams of lawyers from market-leading law firms.
 All the firms we work with across the world have a reputation for excellence and independence that mirrors our own.

 For more information please visit www.slaughterandmay.com